sudhigopal/CS-1323-Coding-Bat-Assignments/Coding Bat 3/ReplaceDuplicates/README.md

-# Coding Bat 3: Remove Duplicates
+# Coding Bat 3: Replace Duplicates

 Given an array of words, return a new array where all words that appear more than once are replaced by a given word.